DandyLyons/notes/content/Library/The Bible (WEB)/40 - Matthew/Matt-27.md

 ## Pilate Delivers Jesus to be Crucified
 ###### v24
-So when Pilate saw that nothing was being gained, but rather that a disturbance was starting, he took water and washed his hands before the multitude, saying, "I am innocent of the blood of this righteous person.
-You see to it."
+So when Pilate saw that nothing was being gained, but rather that a disturbance was starting, he took water and washed his hands before the multitude, saying, "I am innocent of the blood of this righteous person. [[#"You see to it."|You see to it.]]"

 ###### v25
 All the people answered, "May his blood be on us and on our children!"